 So you are effectively paying only $50 ($450 annual fee – $400 total in statement credits) the first year you have the card, if you open it before the end of 2016.
 And $50 is an excellent deal for 100,000 AMEX Membership Rewards points, lounge access, and a statement credit for Global Entry or TSA PreCheck!

-But after you’ve earned the sign-up bonus, deciding whether to keep the card for a 2nd year and beyond is trickier.
+But after you’ve earned the welcome bonus, deciding whether to keep the card for a 2nd year and beyond is trickier.

 Here’s what to keep in mind: